by Joy Smith

 Likewise, you will come across people who will underestimate your professional abilities and chances of making it big in the industry.
 Instead of feeling bogged down, put in maximum effort to prove the crowd wrong.
 The idea of creating a successful startup in a world full of baseless gender-based assumptions is a completely entrepreneurial thing to do.

 4. Remember: The Key Entrepreneurial Traits Aren’t Male or Female

 Identify the common entrepreneurial traits relevant to your industry and work towards developing them.
-For instance, if your business requires you to meet vendors and negotiate the cost of material, you should develop the art of negotiating in order to network and strike a profitable deal.
+For instance, if your business requires you to meet vendors and negotiate the cost of materials, you should develop the art of negotiating in order to network and strike a profitable deal.

 Women entrepreneurs across the globe are overcoming the challenges of starting a new business and proving that their skills can build a profitable venture in the male-dominated business world.
-If you aspire to catch up with the changing tide of women entrepreneurship, use the tips shared in this post to navigate the entrepreneurial path and scale your business to success.
+If you aspire to catch up with the changing tide of women’s entrepreneurship, use the tips shared in this post to navigate the entrepreneurial path and scale your business to success.